 Once your comforter has gone through the wash, transfer to the dryer or start the drying cycle.
 Add laundry balls for better effect and drying.

-Remove the Comforter and Fluff It Throughout the Drying Cycle
+Remove Periodically and Fluff It While Drying

 Refill the bathtub with clean, cold water so place the comforter back within the water to get rid of the other soap suds hanging around.
 Then drain the bathtub again and roll the comforter up a pair of times to extract the maximum amount of water as possible.